-- 81. Revenue earned from international transit arrangements for calls neither originating nor terminating in New Zealand is not qualified revenue. - 82.
-Revenue earned from the provision of end-user equipment (including handsets discounted or otherwise) is not qualified revenue as it is not revenue from the supply of telecommunications services by means of the QLP's PTN or the supply of telecommunications services by means that rely primarily on the existence of the QLP's or any other PTN. - 83.
-Any revenue received by a QLP from the Crown as compensation for the cost of complying with a TSO instrument containing a specified amount, is not included in the calculation of qualified revenue. - 84.
-Revenue received before 1 July 2020 from providing a broadcasting service is not qualified revenue.
+- 64.81.
+Revenue earned from international transit arrangements for calls neither originating nor terminating in New Zealand is not qualified revenue. - 65.82.
+Revenue earned from the provision of end-user equipment (including handsets discounted or otherwise) is not qualified revenue as it is not revenue from the supply of telecommunications services by means of the QLP's PTN or the supply of telecommunications services by means that rely primarily on the existence of the QLP's or any other PTN. - 66.83.
+Any revenue received by a QLP from the Crown as compensation for the cost of complying with a TSO instrument containing a specified amount, is not included in the calculation of qualified revenue.

-- 85. Any revenue that is received in relation to a broadcasting service that is supplied to end-users free of charge is not qualified revenue. - 86.
+- 84. Revenue received before 1 July 2020 from providing abroadcasting service is not qualified revenue. - 67.85.
+Any revenue that is received in relation to a broadcasting service that is supplied to end-users free of charge is not qualified revenue.
+The definition of 'telecommunications' in section 5 of the Act currently excludes "any conveyance that constitutes broadcasting."27 - 68.86.
 Revenue derived from music on-demand and video on-demand content is not qualified revenue.
 On-demand content is distinguished from broadcasting as it is provided to a single-user for use at their discretion.
-Furthermore, on-demand content revenue is distinguished from conveyance revenue, and only revenue related to the conveyance of this content is qualified revenue. - 87.
+Furthermore, on-demand content revenue is distinguished from conveyance revenue, and only revenue related to the conveyance of this content is qualified revenue. - 69.87.
 Receipts from capital contributions that were made towards assets which develop the PTN are not qualified revenue if the QLP records the asset(s) as a fixed asset(s) under NZ GAAP.
-The value of any deduction must not exceed the value of the related asset as recorded in the fixed asset register under NZ GAAP. - 88.
+The value of any deduction must not exceed the value of the related asset as recorded in the fixed asset register under NZ GAAP. - 70.88.
 Where a non-liable person body corporate connected to a QLP via section 79 provides services related to telecommunications as an ancillary part of providing other goods or services, and the revenues earned from that service are not material to their overall revenue, such revenues are not qualified revenue.

-QLPs and the public telecommunications network
+Qualified revenueQLPs and the public telecommunications network

 - 89. As noted above, only a person that provides a telecommunications service by means of some component of a "public telecommunications network" (PTN) can be a QLP.
-In addition, only revenue received by a QLP as a result of supplying services by means of its PTN or by means that rely primarily on its or another PTN is qualified revenue.
-16 - 90.
-A PTN is defined as follows:17
+In addition, only revenue received by a QLP as a result of supplying services by means of its PTN or by means that rely primarily on its or another PTN is qualified revenue.28 - 90.
+A PTN is defined as follows:29